Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Regularity of finite-depth truncations of the KPZ fixed point

-To estimate the second term, in (\ref{eq: estimate prob}), let $Q^{m, G}$ be the Radon-Nikodym derivative of
+To estimate the second term in (\ref{eq: estimate prob}), let $Q^{m, G}$ be the Radon-Nikodym derivative of

-against rate two Brownian motion on $[0, y_0-1]$.
-Note that by \cite[Theorem 58]{dellacherie2011probabilities}, we can take $Q^{m, G}$ to be jointly measurable in $\tilde{G}$ and paths $\xi$ in Wiener space on $[0,y_0-1]$.
-Now, by \cite[Theorem 4.3]{sarkar2021brownian} $Y^{m, G}$ can be expressed as the top line of a sequence of upwardly reflected Brownian motions with boundary data $G_{\ell} -G_1$ $1\le \ell\le m$, hence its Radon-Nikodym derivative against Brownian motion can be estimated from Theorem \ref{thm: main companion}, and in particular, $Q^{m, G}\in L^{\infty-}(\mu)$ for all choices of boundary data $G$, where $\mu$ is the restriction of the (rate two) Wiener measure on $[0,y_0-1]$.
+against rate two Brownian motion on $[0, y_0-1]$ (here we treat the initial data $G$ as fixed in $\R^m_>$).
+Note that by \cite[Theorem~58]{dellacherie2011probabilities}, we can take $Q^{m, G}$ to be jointly measurable in $\tilde{G}$ and paths $\xi$ in Wiener space on $[0,y_0-1]$.
+Now, by \cite[Theorem~4.3]{sarkar2021brownian} $Y^{m, G}$ can be expressed as the top line of a sequence of upwardly reflected Brownian motions with boundary data $G_{\ell} -G_1$ $1\le \ell\le m$, hence its Radon-Nikodym derivative against Brownian motion can be estimated from Theorem~\ref{thm: main companion}, and in particular, $Q^{m, G}\in L^{\infty-}(\mu)$ for all choices of boundary data $G$, where $\mu$ is the restriction of the (rate two) Wiener measure on $[0,y_0-1]$.

-Now, by Lemma \ref{lemma: brownian bridge comparison lemma}, we have that the law of the first $m$ lines of $\mathcal{A}(\cdot)-\mathcal{A}(0)$ on $[0,y_0]$ conditional on $\mathcal{F}^{[0,t]}_m$ is absolutely continuous with respect to the law of $m$ independent rate two Brownian motions on $[0,t]$ with bounded Radon-Nikodym derivative